gintsmurans/staticphp/README.md

 * √ Check whether form validation helper still works and how it applies to Twig.
     * Works now and can be registered with twig by running \models\fv::twig_register();
 * √ Pages helper should register it self with Twig once loadded and if Twig is available.
-    * Nop, pagination html can be passed in the view in variable.
+    * Nop, pagination html can be passed in the view as variable.
 * √ Change all include to require, so that we don't expose StaticPHP to any security issues by doing something that can't be done.
 * √ Update StaticPHP start page.
 * √ Add filesystem helpers to core \load class.